eBay/digital-signature-verification-ebay-api/README.md

 ## Testing a Signature

-Postman or curl (or any HTTP client) can be used to test the local verification web server.
-Here is a valid sample based on the above keys:
+Postman, curl, or any HTTP client can be used to test the local verification web server.

+A valid sample using the above test keys is provided here for reference:

 ```
 curl --location --request POST 'http://localhost:8080/verifysignature' \
 --header 'Content-Type: application/json' \